Cryliss/dvr-protocol/README.md

 # dvr-protocol
- Repository for COMP 429 Programming Assignment#2 - Distance Vector Routing Protocols
+COMP 429 Programming Assignment #2 - Distance Vector Routing Protocol

+Solo Project by Sabra Bilodeau

 # Assignment Details
 In this assignment you will implement a simplified version of the *Distance Vector Routing Protocol*.